rackerlabs/docs-offerings/docs/api-reference/methods/get-products.rst

      - String
      - A business identifier for the product.
 This identifier remains consistent when a new version of the product is introduced.
 This identifier is unique across all of the products within an offering.
-   * - products.\ product.\ *productCharacteristic*
+   * - products.\ product.\ *salesChannel*
      - String
-     - An array of key-value pairs that contains info on the operating system and flavor that are associated with the product.
-This information is primarily used to configure information from external applications that drive product and pricing.
-       Example: ``"name": "flavor_id", "value":"performance2-30"``.
-   * - products.\ product.\ *description*
-     - String
-     - The description of the product.
-   * - products.\ product.\ *name*
-     - String
+     -
+       - ``PUBLIC``: The product or plan is available to the public.
+In addition, if the value is blank, it is publicly available.
-     - The name of the product.
+       - ``PRIVATE``: The product or plan is not available to the public.
    * - products.\ *link*
      - Object
-     - An info block that contains details about the link for the products that are associated with the offering.
+     - An info block that contains details about the link for the results.
-   * - products.\ link.\ *href*
+   * - products.\ *rel*
      - String
-     - The URL for the products that are associated with the offering.
+     - The relationship between the current document and the linked document.
-   * - commitGrids.\ commitGrid.\ link.\ *rel*
+   * - products.\ *href*
      - String
-     - The relationship between the current document and the linked document.
+     - The URL for a set of results.

 **Service plan details**